Skip Navigation.

 Parameter Chart

 Perhaps the most indispensable piece of documentation provided with the Chroma was the parameter chart.
 This is a guide that lists each possible value for every parameter that makes up a Chroma patch, plus some additional diagnostic commands.
-It is available here as both a PDF file by Chris Ryan [21030691] and, thanks to Sandro Traversi [21010217], an Excel spreadsheet.
+It is available here in various formats.
 These include the fixes mentioned in Chroma Notes.

 New Parameter Chart

-The parameter chart has been redrawn with the goal of improving readability and utility.
+The parameter chart has been rethought by Chris Ryan [21030691] with the goal of improving readability and utility.
 Changes include:

 Original Parameter Chart